okami101/vuetify-admin/packages/docs/guide/generators.md

 |> schema generator field.properties.filter

 :::tip YAML DEVELOPMENT
 For better YAML development experience you should use this [VSCode extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
 Next set `https://vtec.okami101.io/schemas/generator.json` value on your workspace settings for each generator YAML file inside `yaml.schemas` settings.
-Now you have autocompletion with full documentation !
+Now you have automatic validation, as well as autocompletion with above documentation !
 :::

 ## Tutorial